Hidden KDP Categories — How to Find Niche Browse Nodes

 How many hidden categories does Amazon KDP have?

-Amazon's Kindle Store has over 16,000 categories, but the KDP publishing dashboard only exposes roughly 3,000 of them.
-That means around 13,000 categories are "hidden" in the sense that you can't select them during the normal publishing process.
+Amazon's Kindle Store has over 16,000 categories, but only a fraction are prominent options in the KDP dashboard.
+That means thousands of deeper niche browse nodes exist that most authors never notice.
 The exact number shifts as Amazon adds, merges, and removes categories throughout the year.

-How long does it take for Amazon to process a category change request?
+How long does it take for a category change to appear?

 Do hidden categories work for paperback and hardcover books too?